Effyrt/financial-rag-engine/README.md

 Automated system that generates standardized concept notes for financial topics by:
 - Parsing Financial Toolbox User's Guide (fintbx.pdf) with Docling
 - Creating intelligent chunks with LangChain
-- Storing embeddings in Pinecone (3072-dim vectors)
+- Storing embeddings in ChromaDB (3072-dim vectors)
 - Using Retrieval-Augmented Generation for concept synthesis
 - Falling back to Wikipedia when concept not found in PDF